 Then, during some time in the 1700s, it became a farm; the original building cannot be accurately dated.
 Morgan’s Farm has all the historic charm you would expect of an early American pastoral setting: hand-planed siding, uneven floors, and a hilltop view that must have been quite pleasant at the time.

 During the mid-1800s, Benjamin Canfield owned the Farm.
-The family was typical: hardworking farmers that sold in local city markets like Newark and Patterson.
-The Farm was sold to James and Edith Morgan in 1910.
-James was a New York City advertising executive who took the train from the big city every day back to his Farm.
+The family was typical: hardworking farmers who sold in local city markets like Newark and Paterson.
+The farm was sold to James and Edith Morgan in 1910.
+James was a New York City advertising executive who took the train from the big city every day back to his farm.

 Courtney Morgan lived at the site until he passed in 1985, donating the property and all its possessions to the Township of Cedar Grove.
 The purpose of the donation was to preserve the history of Cedar Grove.
 The story shared at Morgan’s Farm is historical and heartwarming: a family working the same land through time.